sst/guide/_chapters/render-the-note-form.md

 };
 {% endhighlight %}

-Let's also add some styles by adding the following to `src/containers/Notes.css`.
+{% include code-marker.html %} Let's also add some styles by adding the following to `src/containers/Notes.css`.

 {% highlight javascript %}
 .Notes form {